Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use when the user wants advice, has a concern, or asks what to buy.'
-This provides clear usage context.
-However, it does not explicitly mention when not to use or name alternative tools, though the context is strong enough for inference.
+The description provides explicit usage context: 'Use when the user wants advice, has a concern, or asks what to buy.'
+This gives clear guidance on when to invoke the tool, but it does not mention when not to use it or suggest alternatives among the sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.